 - Try to boot Netflix again once you have gone through the process of troubleshooting to see if the issue is now fixed.

-How can I check if my firewall is stopping Netflix from working?
+Check if your firewall is stopping Netflix from working

 If Netflix has suddenly stopped working, maybe you have a communication problem with your firewall or antivirus.
 It is a good idea to go into them and check the settings, to allow permissions for Netflix to run.